-HIST 253 Special Topics: History
+Special Topics: History

-Will explore important topics of global, comparative or thematic significance.
+This course will explore important topics of global, comparative or thematic significance.
 Course may be repeated when a new topic is offered.

-The Old Regime and French Revolution 3 Credit Hours
+The Old Regime and French Revolution

 Pre/Corequisite: P (RQ) HIST-102 HIST-200

 This course begins with an exploration of French society in the 18th century the old regime examining the structure of society, the political process and the circulation of ideas in prerevolutionary France.
 The stages of revolution from reform, to liberal revolution, to radicalization, to reaction will be explored in detail, as will the Revolution's contribution to modern politics and human rights.